Welcome to the Providence City Council website.

 Providence has vast cultural, artistic, and historical assets, which the Council seeks to enhance as we move forward, conducting the business of the people with integrity, transparency, and efficiency.

-I encourage you to get involved in your community, and to make your voices heard by your elected officials on the Council.
+We encourage you to get involved in your community, and to make your voices heard by your elected officials on the Council.
 We are here to serve.